ucam-department-of-psychiatry/camcops/docs/source/tasks/chit.rst

 15-item measure of compulsivity.

 15 items, rated on a 5 point scale: strongly disagree - strongly agree.
-1 additional question with yes/no answer.
 Scored 0 - 4, with higher ratings for stronger agreement.

+Prior to CamCOPS v2.4.15 the 15 items were rated on a 4-point scale (scoring 0 - 3) and there was an additional question about subjective impairment with a yes/no answer.

 Intellectual property rights